Updated: Jan 18

 The previous day range plays a crucial role for today.
-The price will show either "Initiative" or "Responsive" trade opportunity concerning the last day range.
-These are core concepts of the market profile and highly beneficial for intraday traders.
+The price will show either "Initiative" or "Responsive" trade opportunities concerning the last-day range.
+These are core concepts of the market profile and are highly beneficial for intraday traders.

 The above pattern is helpful to take 'Long' trades in intraday trading.